 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Readstown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Readstown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Readstown is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Readstown doesn't have a public transportation system that people use for their commute.

 The people who call Readstown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Readstown residents report their race to be White, followed by Native American.
+The greatest number of Readstown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Readstown include German, Norwegian, Irish, English, and Polish.

 The most common language spoken in Readstown is English.
 Other important languages spoken here include Spanish and German/Yiddish.